-Why are we trying to launch a children's counselling program based on play therapy?
+Why do we have a children's counselling program based on play therapy?
 We could give you stats and data and all the evidence about why it's important.
-But this time around, we're just going to share a story about a little boy named Charlie*.
+However, we're just going to share a story about a little boy named Charlie.*

 Charlie is 6 years old.

 Charlie was abused physically when he was younger but nowadays, it's mostly psychological and verbal abuse.
 We know this from the words he screams.
 The ones he uses to scream at classmates.
 The ones he uses to scream at teachers.

 He also still lives in the same house as his abusive mom who is a recovering alcoholic.
 She relapses often.
 His dad provides adequate care and because there's no physical evidence of abuse and Charlie doesn't tell what happens to him at home, his living situation is unlikely to change.

 But his teachers and everyone they've brought in to consult about Charlie and his outbursts and anger issues in the classroom can predict Charlie's future and the labels that will likely follow him for the rest of his life:

 One day, Charlie received some basic play therapy (with a volunteer therapist, on a one-time basis).
 In the sandbox, Charlie was quiet and calm and simply built layer after layer of protection - fortress walls, and hills, and fences.
 Because Charlie was trying to protect himself.
 From all the world around him and all the bad that he faces everyday.
 It was the first real insight that professionals had in how Charlie actually feels without being masked by anger.

 Charlie's anger is a form of protection.
 And a way to communicate his frustration and helplessness because he doesn't have the right words to tell adults.

 The school approached SAiF for more children's counselling - play therapy - for someone of Charlie's age to deal with the trauma of his past abuse; for coping skills for his current situation; and a way for him to communicate and learn to channel and self-regulate the anger and frustration he feels everyday.